-Found's menu offers a taste for everyone including seasonal flatbreads, housemade pastas, fabulous fromage, and locally driven, shared plates, all moderately priced under $20.00.
-The bar is vibrant too with a super groovy "new age" cocktail program, boutique domestic wine list and the coolest, curated whiskey program on the North Shore.
+Found's menu offers a taste for everyone including seasonal flatbreads, fabulous fromage, and locally driven, shared plates, moderately priced.
+The bar is vibrant with a super groovy kitchen driven craft cocktail program, boutique domestic wine list and growing whiskey program.

 Amy found inspiration for the restaurant’s design through her love of entertaining.
 The space feels as though one is walking through the rooms of a house.
 Some of Amy’s best décor “finds” include salvaged furniture like old Chicago courthouse benches and even the original “host” phone from Chicago’s legendary Pump Room.

 In addition to making Found an incredible place for Evanston neighbors up and down Chicago’s North Shore, Amy’s personal mission is to make a difference in both her community and on the planet.

 Found’s social mission, to “hire and train people coming out of homelessness” as a stepping stone to living more independent lives, is fundamental to their philosophy.
 The restaurant also stays mindful of the environment by repurposing found objects, recycling, composting and supporting Evanston-area farms and businesses whenever possible.